 Other bonus types require a tiny little bit of math.
 Don’t worry!
 The math is super easy, but here are a couple of calculators with formulas to make them even easier.

-How to Calculate a Bonus
+How to Calculate Bonuses for Employees

 To calulate a bonus based on your employee’s salary, just multiply the employee’s salary by your bonus percentage.
 For example, a monthly salary of $3,000 with a 10% bonus would be $300.